mjbradvica/ChainStrategy/README.md

 # ChainStrategy

-An implementation of the Chain of Responsibility and Strategy patterns for .NET.
+An implementation of the Chain of Responsibility and Strategy patterns for the dotnet platform.

 ![TempIcon](https://i.imgur.com/LMX4jJf.png)